Chicago Medical Malpractice Lawyer

 What Happens If I File a Medical Malpractice Claim?

-Medical malpractice cases in Chicago can be complex.
+Medical malpractice cases in Chicago can be complex and can take anywhere from several months to over a year.
 You’ll need to get copies of all of your medical records, ask other medical professionals to review your records.
 After speaking to a Chicago medical malpractice attorney, you may want to interview witnesses.

 Once the initial investigation is complete, your medical malpractice attorney will file a complaint.
 This will typically happen with the Circuit Court in Chicago, or wherever the medical malpractice occurred.